meteor/meteor/packages/stream-server/README.md

 > Network core of the Meteor's DDP.

-`stream-server` package provide:
+The `stream-server` package provides:

-* default Meteor's stream server based on SockJS;
+* the default Meteor's stream server based on SockJS;
-* mechanism for replace bundled `StreamServer`.
+* the mechanism to replace bundled `StreamServer`.

 ## How to add your custom `StreamServer` to `StreamServers` and activate it

-As example your package have name `custom-stream-server`.
+For example your package has name `custom-stream-server`.

 1. Enable access to the `StreamServers` variable.